mikrostew/recipes/markdown/oreo-cake.md

 * why use sour cream and milk instead of buttermilk?

 I found a similar recipe at https://sugargeekshow.com/recipe/oreo-cake-recipe/, which has a slightly different recipe, but actually explains some things.
-She uses a [white cake base](https://sugargeekshow.com/recipe/white-cake-recipe/), so it looks nicer with the oreos (not a yellow cake), so that's why there are no yolks.
+She uses a [white cake base](https://sugargeekshow.com/recipe/white-cake-recipe/), so it looks nicer with the oreos (not a yellow cake), so that's probably why there are no yolks.
 And it uses the traditional creaming method.
 It uses milk instead of buttermilk so the cake is strong enough to support the cookies.
 She also takes out the filling before chopping so it doesn't melt and leave holes in the cake.

 So, I'm going to use her recipe, but his construction.
-Her 2" tall pans look pretty full, so I think I can do 4 x 6" pans with only 1" or so of batter in them, without scaling her recipe (her recipe makes more batter anyway).
+Her 2" tall pans [look pretty full](https://sugargeekshow.com/wp-content/uploads/2021/02/oreo_cake_recipe-15-of-32.jpg), so I think I can do 4 x 6" pans with only 1" or so of batter in them, without scaling her recipe (her recipe makes more batter anyway).

 Not sure what buttercream I will use though.
 TBD.